Salisbury Steak vs Hamburger Steak

 The names are different, but the food-safety issue is the same because both dishes are made with ground meat.
 Browning the outside does not prove the center is done.
 FoodSafety.gov lists 160°F for ground beef and other ground meats on its safe minimum internal temperature chart.

 Check the thickest part of the patty, especially if it is large, packed tightly, or simmered in gravy.
-For more detail on timing and carryover, use the Salisbury steak temperature guide or the cook-time guide.
+For more detail on timing and how temperature can continue changing after the pan leaves the heat, use the Salisbury steak temperature guide or the cook-time guide.

 Which One Fits Your Dinner?

-Make Salisbury steak when the meal is built around gravy: mashed potatoes, buttered noodles, rice, green beans, peas, carrots, or rolls.
-It is the better choice for a plate that needs sauce and comfort-food structure.
+Make Salisbury steak when the meal is built around gravy with mashed potatoes, noodles, rice, or vegetables.
+It is the better choice for a complete comfort-food plate that needs sauce.
 The Salisbury steak sides guide can help finish that kind of meal.

 Make hamburger steak when you want a simpler beef patty with onions, a skillet sauce, or a few straightforward sides.
-It is a better fit when the meat is supposed to taste less dressed up and more like a knife-and-fork burger without the bun.
+It is a better fit when the meat should taste less dressed up and more like a knife-and-fork burger without the bun.

 Bottom Line